hrace009/modsecurity-whitelist-apps/README.md

 These configuration files are for disabling certain ModSecurity OWASP CRS 2.2.9 and 3.0.0 and Trustwave Commercial ModSecurity rules that cause false positives with certain web applications.

+Please note that there may still be a lot of false positives.

 Please contribute!

 <h2>To load the rules in cPanel:</h2>